redsanket/spark/external/hadoop/guide/mapreduce/streaming.rst

      It is a utility which allows users to create and run jobs with any executables (e.g. shell utilities) as the mapper and/or the reducer.

    Hadoop Pipes (:hadoop_rel_doc:`api package <api/org/apache/hadoop/mapred/pipes/package-summary.html>`)
      is a SWIG-compatible C++ API to implement MapReduce applications (non JNI based).
+Due to incompatibilities that typically follow native librarties, use of Hadoop pipes is discouraged.